 In 2014, Canada Post unveiled five new stamps dedicated to Canada’s homegrown country stars, including Lang, Shania Twain, Tommy Hunter, Renee Martel and Hank Snow.

-The stamps were released in five separate 10-stamp booklets, each one devoted to a specific artist.
+The Permanent stamps were released in five separate 10-stamp booklets, each one devoted to a specific artist.

 “The music of these artists holds a special place for so many Canadians, and these stamps are likely to stir memories of those lasting musical moments,” said Canadian Heritage Minister Shelly Glover.